Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Basically Peripheral Neuropathy is when all the nerve endings start dying as the Cryoglobulinemia deprives the nerves of oxygen and nutrients.

-This results in damage to the nerves outside of the brain and spinal cord (peripheral nerves), often causes weakness, numbness and pain, usually in your hands and feet.
+This results in damage to the nerves outside of the brain and spinal cord (peripheral nerves), which often causes weakness, numbness and pain, usually in your hands and feet.